Superbad: Plot

 At the party, Fogell inadvertently reveals that he and Evan will be living together at college, upsetting Seth.
-He then delivers the alcohol to Jules and begins drinking heavily.
-Meanwhile, Becca attempts to seduce Evan to take her virginity, but he declines as they are both drunk and may regret it.
+Seth then delivers the alcohol to Jules and begins drinking heavily.
+Meanwhile, Becca attempts to seduce Evan to take her virginity, but he declines as she is drunk and may regret it.
 Meanwhile, Fogell impresses classmate Nicola, so she takes him upstairs to have sex.
 Seth drunkenly attempts to kiss Jules, but she declines because she does not want to kiss him while he is drunk.
 Believing he has ruined his chance, Seth becomes upset and falls down in a drunken stupor, accidentally headbutting Jules and giving her a black eye.

 Slater and Michaels bust the party.
 Seth wakes up and escapes, carrying an intoxicated Evan away from the house.
 Slater busts in on Fogell and Nicola, causing her to run off.
 Slater and Michaels reveal they knew all along that Fogell was underage but played along, wanting to show him that cops can have fun too.
 To make it up to him, they make a fake spectacle of perp-walking him to their cruiser in front of his classmates.
 They then destroy the damaged police cruiser together.

 Seth sleeps over at Evan's, where he reveals he discovered weeks earlier that Evan and Fogell planned to live together at college.
 They apologize to each other and reconcile.
 The next day, Seth and Evan visit the mall and run into Jules and Becca.
 Becca and Seth apologize for their drunken behavior, and the boys head their separate ways with their respective love interests.